MisterFlicker/python-project-83/README.md

 ## How to use

-You need to make table in database - to do this, execute the code for creating tables specified in the root file **database.sql**.
+You need to make three tables in database - to do this, execute the code for creating tables specified in the root file **database.sql**.

 Also you need to create an .env file in the root of the project, and write your environment variables there.
 ```